j-palomo/JPHUD/readme.txt

 -While the HUD can be loaded with any IWAD, it won't look right on some, especially Strife.
 -The normal HUD isn't displayed properly until at least one tic occurs.
 -Using the console/menu to change the hud settings also takes at least one tic to change.
--Odd numbered scaled dimensions will not display the enemy health bar properly

 ////////////////////////////////////////////////////////////////////////////////